glennhickey/teHmm/README.md

 Unit tests can be performed by running `./allTests.py` *from the teHmm/ directory*.
 If these don't run successfully it's unlikely any of the examples below will either.

+Logging
+-

+By default, most scripts will not display anything to the screen.
+Virtually all executables have logging options (--logDebug, --logInfo, --logWarning, --logCritical) to control the verbosity of messages printed.
+The --logFile option can be used to print log messages to a file as well as the screen.
+Apart from debugging, logging messages can often give an idea of a tool's progress along with the most time-consuming parts of the computation.

 Temporary Files
 -